Ultimate Timeline of Social Media and PR History

 Facebook introduces Instant Articles instantarticles.fb.com/.
 Providing news articles at 10x previous mobile speed increases the percentage of readers who read the entire article before becoming impatient or losing interest.

 Snapchat moves past Facebook in video views.
-Rather than seeing this as a detriment to Facebook, it simply illustrates that there is another platform capable of reaching similar levels of exposure, and illustrates the amount of video content
+Rather than seeing this as a detriment to Facebook, it simply illustrates that there is another platform capable of reaching similar levels of exposure, and illustrates the amount of video content being both created and consumed.

 Mark Zuckerberg introduces Facebook Live.
 Companies now have a way to both informally and formally distribute their message, catering their content on an even more specific and individual level.